-Strategic fields of action esponsible tertainment Player protection & gaming addiction prevention Responsible marketing Security in gaming facilities Corruption & Money Laundering Prevention Data protection Adviding abusive product consumption and fraudulent competition Supplier responsibility Human rights Fair competition Public affairs Training and further education Occupational health & safety Employee Diversity & Equality Innovation Ping Green Penery consumption & emissions Emissions from transport & logistics Ping Green Penery consumption & emissions Emissions from transport & logistics Ping Green Player protection & gaming addiction prevention Responsible entertainment and ensure that our products and services are used conscientiously."
+Strategic fields of action Significant issues Action principles Control indicators Strategic goals Responsible Entertainment Action principles Player protection & gaming addiction prevention Responsible intertainment Player protection & gaming addiction prevention Responsible marketing Security in gaming facilities Player protection and services are used conscientiously."
 "We make sure our employees are well trained in player protection and that they pay close attention to identifying problematic behavior and act accordingly."
-"We make sure our employees are well trained in player products and services are used conscientiously."
-"We make sure our employees are well trained in player products and services are used conscientiously."
-"We make sure our employees are well trained in player protection and that they pay close attention to identifying problematic behavior and act accordingly."
-"We implement systems that support our legal compliance and act in accordance with the standards set out in the Code of Conduct."
+"We prevent minors and other vulnerable groups from using our products."
+Public affairs Prevention Always Compliant Code of Conduct."
 "We are all required to make every effort to identify and prevent any and all fraudulent and criminal behavior within the company."
 "We ensure that our customers' and stakeholders' data protection rights are always taken care of."
-"We support employee development and offer training and continued education opportunities."
+Public affairs Praining and further education Occupational health & safety Employee Diversity & Equality Innovation Provention "We support employee development and offer training and continued education opportunities."
+"We support employees as an important source of innovation, which we strengthen."
 "We see our employees as an important source of innovation, which we strengthen."
 "We value the diversity of our staff and stakeholders and treat all people equally."
-"We recreate safe and healthy working conditions in order to avoid accidents and illness."
-Action principles Control indicators Strategic goals Responsible Entertainment addiction prevention Responsible marketing Security in gaming facilities We make sure our employees are well trained in player protection and that they pay close attention to identifying problematic behavior and act accordingly."
-We prevent minors and other vulnerable groups from using our products."
-We implement systems that support our legal compliance and act in accordance with the standards set out in the Code of Conduct."
-We implement systems that support our legal compliance and act in accordance with the standards set out in the Code of Conduct."
-We implement systems that support our legal compliance and act in accordance with the standards set out in the Code of Conduct."
-We are all required to make every effort to identify and prevent any and all fraudulent and criminal behavior Degree of implementation for Responsible Entertainment (RE) measures RE certifications within the Group RE policy implementation Obtaining and maintaining licenses using RE measures Prevent problematic gaming and protect vulnerable groups Comply with RE Policy Prevention Data protection Avoiding abusive product consumption and fraudulent competition Supplier responsibility Human rights Fair competition and act in accordance with the standards set out in the Code of Conduct."
+Degree of implementation for Responsible Entertainment (RE) measures RE certifications within the Group RE policy implementation Obtaining and maintaining licenses using RE measures Prevent problematic gaming and protect vulnerable groups Comply with RE Policy Always Compliant Prevention Data protection Avoiding abusive product consumption and fraudulent competition Supplier responsibility Human rights Fair competition and act in accordance with the standards set out in the Code of Conduct."
 "We are all required to make every effort to identify and prevent any and all fraudulent and criminal behavior within the company."
 "We ensure that our customers' and stakeholders' Degree of training implementation on the Code of Conduct and company guidelines Reported violations of legal requirements, the Code of Conduct, and company guidelines Compliance with legal regulations, as well as the Code of Conduct and company guidelines Prevention of corruption and money laundering Protection of personal data belonging to customers and other stakeholders Enjoy Working with Us Occupational health & safetyEmployee Diversity & Equality continued education opportunities."
 "We see our employees as an important source of innovation, which we strengthen."
-"We value the diversity of our staff and stakeholders and treat all people equally."
-"We create safe and healthy working conditions in order to Percentage of women in total and in management positions Percentage of resignations by employees Sick leave rate Accident rate Training and further education hours per employee Positioning in the market as an attractive employer Creation of a safe and healthy work environment that supports diversity and innovation Going Green Energy consumption in MWh CO2 emissions in tons Water consumption in m3 Waste in tons Minimize consumption of energy and resources as well as minimizing emissions and waste Contribution to the protection of the environment Active in the Community Sponsoring activities, donations & volunteer work "We contribute to society with sponsoring activities, donations, and volunteer activities."
+"We value the diversity of our staff and stakeholders and Percentage of women in total and in management positions Percentage of resignations by employees Sick leave rate Accident rate Training and further education hours per employee Positioning in the market as an attractive employer Creation of a safe and healthy work environment that supports diversity and innovation Going Green Energy consumption & emissions Emissions from transport & logistics Resource consumption Recyclability Waste "We minimize our environmental footprint through efficient handling of energy and resources, as well as by reducing the waste and emissions that we produce."
+"We strive to make positive contributions to environmental protection using both production and operational measures."
+Energy consumption in MWh CO2 emissions in tons Water consumption in m3 Waste in tons Minimize consumption of energy and resources as well as minimizing emissions and waste Contribution to the protection of the environment Active in the Community Sponsoring activities, donations & volunteer work "We contribute to society with sponsoring activities, donations, and volunteer activities."
 "We are active and responsible citizens and invest in our local communities."
 Social impact of sponsoring activities, donations, and volunteer work Contribution to corporate responsibility via sponsoring activities, donations, and volunteer work.